Slamy/Wiki_MiSTer/Frequently-Asked-Questions.md

 ## I heard the DE10-Nano board uses subsidized components.
 Is MiSTer doomed if that stops?

 De10-Nano is manufactured in very large scale for use by students and is widely available.
-In the eventuality that it reaches end of life, the open source cores and infrastructure will be ported to another widely available board.
-For now, DE10-Nano remains the most practical and cost-effective hardware base for the project.
+When it reaches end of life, the open source cores and infrastructure will be ported to another widely available board.

 ## I see a defect that some other people aren’t seeing.
 Should I get a different DE-10 Nano?